flyteorg/flytesnacks/cookbook/docs/getting_started/machine_learning.md

     decorator, which can be viewed as Flyte Decks with `@task(disable_decks=False)`.
 * - **⏩ Inference Acceleration**
-  - Serialize your models in ONNX format using the {ref}`ONNX plugin <onnx>`, which supports ScikitLearn, TensorFlow, and Pytorch.
+  - Serialize your models in ONNX format using the {ref}`ONNX plugin <onnx>`, which supports ScikitLearn, TensorFlow, and PyTorch.
 ```